Havapoos are a popular dog breed due to their small size, trainability, hypoallergenic coats, and friendly temperaments.

 I personally recommend this canine dental kit that includes a special brush, toothpaste, and a finger brush.

-- Ideal for cats and Small Medium dogs.
+- Steel Pet Comb ideal for cats and Small Medium Large dogs

 - Dog Comb for Removes Tangles, dirt and Knots; Cat Comb for Removing loose hair and Matted Fur.